-- 1. Complete course work listed below. - 2.
-Have an overall GPA 3.00 or higher. - 3.
-Make application for certification through the Teacher Education and Certification Office. - 4.
-Obtain a satisfactory score on the Comprehensive Exam.
+- 1. Complete coursework listed below. - 2.
+Have an overall GPA 2.50 or higher. - 3.
+Make application for certification through the Center for Education Preparation and Certification Services. - 4.
+Obtain a satisfactory score on the Comprehensive Exam. - 5.
+Pass the Praxis II in the appropriate area.